top of page

 Source: GR No. 21/2021.

-In the event that the RDTR is not yet available at the location of the planned space utilization activity, approval of KKPR for non-business activities shall be given.
-Approval of KKPR for non-business activities is also provided for space utilization in the forest areas that have changed in purposes and functions and have not been included in RDTR.
-Approval of KKPR for non-business activities shall be applied through an electronic system organized by the MoASP in the following stages:
+If the RDTR is not yet available at the location of the planned space utilization activity, approval of KKPR for non-business activities shall be given.
+Approval of KKPR for non-business activities is also provided for space utilization in the forest areas that have changed their purposes and functions, and have not been included in RDTR.
+Approval of KKPR for non-business activities shall be applied for through an electronic system organized by the MoASP in the following stages:

 Issuance of Approval of KKPR for Non-Business Activities Procedures